JangSeongwon/MURM/README.md

 --------------------------

-2/2 Analysis
+2/3 Analysis

-Started codings on ptp-keep going, vqvae 1000 may be enough

 1. Collecting demo data with three computers
 => OKAY

 2. Pretrained VQVAE.
 => OKAY - 1500 epoches = 6.5days & 2VQVAE model

+3. Started training offline RL
-=> Need to check Offline RL training results
+=> OKAY - Need to trim the codes for Replay Buffer and Path collector and RL training

-3. Use latent space specification method for goal sampling active camera goals
-      - Condition active image goal to end
-      - Global as wide
-      - Reward global achieve as the same time active => Problem: Taking too long to sample a goal + Not working

 4. Need to think of active-disadv task
     - Random Goal box as solution